nv-edwli/llm-router/workbench/README.md

 1. When the compose services are running and ready, select **Frontend** under the Project Container of the Project Dashboard.

+  * A new browser window will automatically open with the frontend LLM Router chat interface.

 <p align="center">
   <img src="static/5.png" style="width:60%;"/>
 </p>